yaitmou/webapp_generator/readme.md

 ```

 Webpack, will generate a `dist/` folder containing all your compressed source files and resources.
 Move this folder to your preferred hosting platform.

+## CONTRIBUTION

+If you would like to contribute, feel free to send us a pull request.

 ## Authors